engineeringwitharavind/aws-invoice-converter/README.md

 A Web Application used to extract data from multiple AWS PDF Invoices (especially Credit Memos) and convert them to a CSV file and store the extracted data in Database of our choice.

-#### Disclaimer:
-- This is just meant to be a way to do similar kind of tasks.
-We can modify the same, based on one's requirement.

 ### 🛠 Prerequisites

 Make sure you have latest pip version `>= pip 19.3.1` and Install all the dependancies.